rocky-linux/documentation/docs/guides/security/firewalld.md

   rich rules:
 ```

-This can be applied to any zone.
+This is applicable to any zone.
 For instance, here is the "public" zone so far:

 `firewall-cmd --list-all --zone=public`